iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 MAC Address of your Samsung TV, will be used for WakeOnLAN.
 Does only work if your TV is connected per wire and not wireless.
-If your TV is wireless connected it can only powered on from shortStandby. wakeOnLan can be deactiveted with value "0"
+If your TV is wireless connected it can only powered on from shortStandby. wakeOnLan can be deactivated with value "0"
-### TV state polling (experimental)
+### TV state polling

 Work on my 2018 model( NU Series7 )

-#### Polling Endpoint
+#### Polling Port

-a http endpoint to poll the state
+a port to get the power state
-default: 9110/ip_control
+default: 9110
+known available ports: 9110, 9197

 #### Polling Interval

 how often the poll request shall be sent
 default: 60 seconds
-can be deactiveted with value "0"
+can be deactivated with value "0"

+##How to use

+###Control
+#### Send a single key
+to send a single key click the button under e.g. samsungTizen.0.control.KEY_MUTE

+#### Send a key for a not defined button
+you can send a custom (not defined) key with the samsungTizen.0.control.sendKey object.
+Enter the key what you want to send e.g. KEY_POWER.

+#### Send multiple keys in a single command
+to send multiple key in a single command use the samsungTizen.0.control.sendCmd object. enter keys separated with "," e.g. KEY_POWER,KEY_HDMI,KEY_VOLUP.

+###APPS
+#### Load installed Apps
+to load the installed Apps click on samsungTizen.0.apps.getInstalledApps button.
+After that, a separate object with the name start_app_name is created for each installed app.

+#### Start App
+you can start an app with a click on the samsungTizen.0.apps.start_app_name object.

+### Power State

+if you have the power state polling configured as mentioned above, you get the under samsungTizen.0.powerOn the state true if your tv is on or false if it is off.